 6. Define Whig and summarize how British Whigs contributed to the American Revolution.
 Who was the most famous Anglo-American Whig pamphleteer that contributed directly to the rebellion?
 What were his arguments?
-More information on this is spread throughout the chapter.
+There is more on Whigs in the section below on the Declaration.

-7. Describe how events in Pennsylvania indicate the actual push for independence was coming partly from the people, not just political leaders.
+7. Describe how events in Pennsylvania indicate the actual push for independence was coming partly from the people (grassroots), not just political leaders.